4awpawz/fusion.ssg.web/src/templates/posts/2023-08-22-what-is-coming-in-the-next-release.md

 ### Cache Busting

 <img style="float: left; border-radius: 50%; shape-outside: circle(); margin-right: 10px;" src="{baseURL}/media/posts/buster.png" alt="image" width="100">
-<p>The next release of fusion.ssg will make cache busting your web sites a snap 🫰🏼.
+<p>The next release of fusion.ssg will make cache busting your websites a snap 🫰🏼.
 When building for release, fusion.ssg will now <em>optionally</em> cache bust your site's assets (e.g. css, media, scripts, .etc), allowing your site's visitors to immediately experience its latest changes.
 Specifically, to <em>opt in to cache busting your release builds</em>, you will need to append <code>--cache-bust</code> to the <em>release:fusion</em> script located in your project's <em>package.json</em> file.
 Once appended, the release:fusion script should look exactly like the following:</p>

 ```json
 "release:fusion": "fusion release --cache-bust",